devm1023/ML_project/_posts/2017-05-26-building-a-data-science-portfolio.markdown

 Some tips for good presentation of repositories (portfolio)...
 * Each project should have a different repository (needless to say, but I've seen people stuffing code into same repo with a blanket name)
 * A neat and short 'read me' for each repository explaining a problem statement and the solution in short, preferably a single page at max.
 * Apart from code and introductory read me, document the solution approach in detail.
-The purpose of this would be to show how the solution was built.
+The purpose of this is to show how the solution was built.
 It should include...
-    - Problem Statement
+    - Problem statement
     - Info about dataset
     - Visualizations of data
     - train, cross validation, test and predict performance charts
     - accuracy, metrics and results
-    - end notes: challenges faced, possible enhancements, etc.
+    - closing notes - challenges faced, possible enhancements, etc.
 * If code uses a jupyter notebook, code and the solution approach detail can be neatly presented together.
 * Last but not the least, keep sharing your knowledge through a blog (as I'm doing!)